By the end of this section, you will be able to:

 The Principle of Equivalence

-Einstein came to his general theory in part by wondering why someone who was free falling did not feel his or her weight.
+Einstein came to his general theory in part by wondering why someone who was free falling did not feel their weight.
 Indeed, it is common to speak of astronauts orbiting Earth as being weightless, despite the fact that Earth’s gravity is still quite strong there.
 In Einstein’s general theory, there is no difference between free fall and being weightless.
 This is called the principle of equivalence.
 The equally surprising corollary to this is that there is no difference between a uniform gravitational field and a uniform acceleration in the absence of gravity.
 Let’s focus on this last statement.
 Although a perfectly uniform gravitational field is not feasible, we can approximate it very well.

 Within a reasonably sized laboratory on Earth, the gravitational field is essentially uniform.
 The corollary states that any physical experiments performed there have the identical results as those done in a laboratory accelerating at in deep space, well away from all other masses.
 Figure 13.28 illustrates the concept.